 This analysis shows that the project of designing an infinite lottery machine using ordinary probabilistic randomizers is fraught with difficulties.
 However it does not impugn the very idea of such a machine.
 If "possible" means that the machine can be implemented in some plausible physical theory, then the quantum mechanical infinite lottery machine of Norton (2018, §10) suffices.
 Perhaps the simplest implementation of this quantum type of infinite lottery machine is provided by an ordinary quantum particle in a momentum eigenstate.
-If we treat just one dimension of space with coordinate x and time t, then the wave function of the particle with energy E and momentum p is spread over all space as

-Appendix.
-Abstract Descriptions of the Infinite Lottery Outcome Spaces where h is Planck's constant.
-Divide the possible spatial positions x into a countable infinity of intervals [n, n+1) of equal size, where $n = \dots -2, -1, 0, 1, 2, \dots$ Taking the Born rule as our guide, the chance that the particle manifests in any of these intervals is proportional to the integral of the norm of $\Psi(x, t)$ over this interval:
+If we treat just one dimension of space with coordinate \boldsymbol{x} and time \boldsymbol{t} , then the wave function of the particle with energy \boldsymbol{E} and momentum \boldsymbol{p} is spread over all space as where h is Planck's constant.
+Divide the possible spatial positions x into a countable infinity of intervals [n, n+1) of equal size, where $n=\dots-2, -1, 0, 1, 2, \dots$ Taking the Born rule as our guide, the chance that the particle manifests in any of these intervals is proportional to the integral of the norm of $\Psi(x, t)$ over this interval: